Get insider access

 See our review

-5. Best In-Ear Wireless Headphones Under $100
+5. Best Wireless Bluetooth On-Ear Headphones Under $100

-If you're looking for lighter, more portable headphones, the Anker Soundcore Space A40 Truly Wireless are worth considering.
+If you're looking for even lighter, more portable headphones, the Anker Soundcore Space A40 Truly Wireless are worth considering.
 Like most earbuds, they have a shorter continuous battery life than the over-ear headphones listed here.
-That said, their fantastic noise isolation performance rivals the Anker Soundcore Q30.
+That said, their fantastic noise isolation performance rivals the Anker Soundcore Life Q30 Wireless.
 They can effectively reduce bass-range noise like rumbling engines and are even better than the Q30 at blocking out mid-range noise like ambient chatter.
 They have a good build quality and a decently comfortable, stable fit.

 See our review